luizbgomide/sovereign/combat.md

 ## Damage

 If an attack hits, it inflicts HP damage equal to the weapon’s damage die plus the weapon’s relevant attribute modifier.
-Special weapon mods or abilities may increase this damage.
+Class Abilities (like [Killing Blow](/classes#class-ability-killing-blow)), Feats (like [Armsmaster](/feats#armsmaster-)), and Magic weapon enchantments increase this damage.

-If you are making a purely unarmed attack you may add your Brawl skill to the damage.
+If you are making a purely unarmed attack add your Brawl skill to the damage.

 If the result is less than your Shock damage, inflict that much instead.